 As of July 1, 2010 the federal government has eliminated the Federal Family Education Loan (FFEL) program.
 All student and parent loans will be originated through the federal government's Federal Direct Loan program.
 Students who have previously borrowed through a lender under the FFEL program will need to sign a new Master Promissory Note (MPN)with the federal government in the Direct Loan program for all loans disbursed after July 1, 2010.

-The Federal Direct Grad Plus Loan Program requires a 3% origination fee and a 1% default fee.
-The fees total 4% so the net disbursement is 96% of the gross loan amount.
+The Federal Direct Grad Plus Loan Program requires a 4.292% origination fee.
 The U. S. Department of Education deducts the fees before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.

 **Attention Graduate Students**